luchev/uni-data-structures-and-algorithms-2019/Notes.md

 #### Uses

-Very situational, when we have data which is very well distributed.
+Very situational, when we have data which is evenly distributed.

 ## Linked lists